Photos of Famous Artists When They Were Kids

 Five years after the birth of Picasso, across the Atlantic Ocean, another talented child was born in 1886.
 This child went on to become one of the most important and famous artists in Brazil.

-As a result she received a very good education, especially considering that at the time women weren’t educated to the same degree as men.
-Even so, she soon learned to speak French and about European culture by attending a catholic school in the capital of São Paulo.
+As a result, she received a very good education, especially considering that at the time women weren’t educated to the same degree as men.
+Even so, she soon learned to speak French and got acquainted with European culture by attending catholic school in the capital of São Paulo.

-Moreover, at the age of sixteen, her father sent her to complete her studies in Barcelona.
+Moreover, at the age of 16, her father sent her to complete her studies in Barcelona.
 This was something that was only accessible for the Brazilian bourgeoisie.
-While there she painted her first canvas: The Sacred Heart of Jesus, and start to show her abilities.
+While being there she painted her first canvas: The Sacred Heart of Jesus.

-Tarsila’s most known painting is Abaporú.
-This is a word from Tupi-Guarani (the most popular language among certain tribes of native Brazilians) meaning “cannibal”.
+Amaral’s most known painting is Abaporú.
+This is a word from Tupi-Guarani (the most common language among tribes of native Brazilians) meaning “cannibal”.
 She had three main phases: Pau-Brasil, Antropofágica and Social.

 3. Salvador Dalí